-- · delay, scale-back or eliminate some or all of our research and product development programs; - · license third parties to develop and commercialize products or technologies that we would otherwise seek to develop and commercialize ourselves; - · seek strategic alliances or business combinations; - attempt to sell our company; - · cease operations; or - declare bankruptcy.
+- delay, scale-back or eliminate some or all of our research and product development programs; - · license third parties to develop and commercialize products or technologies that we would otherwise seek to develop and commercialize ourselves; - · seek strategic alliances or business combinations; - · attempt to sell our company; - · cease operations; or - · declare bankruptcy.

-We believe that at the projected rate of spending and with the proceeds we received from a private placement of convertible preferred stock and warrants on April 1, 2010 and June 2, 2010, we should have sufficient cash to maintain our present operations for at least the next twelve (12) monthls.
+We believe that at the projected rate of spending as of December 31, 2009, we should have sufficient cash to maintain our present operations for two (2) to three (3) months from December 31, 2009.